Critical Care Physical Medicine and Rehabilitation Program (CCPM&R)

 - ICUs with early physical rehabilitation programs have demonstrated decreases in length of stay, but formal financial analyses are often needed to justify the financial investment in these programs.
 This article and the associated Excel model can assist in conducting such financial analyses customized to a hospital’s unique situation.

+Johns Hopkins implements strategies and approaches in its hospital units to foster engagement of all patients and staff in daily activity and mobility.
+The multi-disciplinary team discusses activity and mobility barriers and patient progression as part of standard hospital practices.
 The Johns Hopkins Highest Level of Mobility (JH-HLM) scale is created to standardize the measurement and reporting of patient mobility in the hospital.
 The JH-HLM is currently being validated.
 Anyone wishing to use this scale should submit a user request form.
-Link to JH-HLM Scale

 ICU Physical Medicine and Rehabilitation